ASSERT-KTH/CodRep/README.md

 The competition is organized by KTH Royal Institute of Technology, Stockholm, Sweden.
 The current organization team is Zimin Chen and Martin Monperrus.

+## How to participate?

+To participate to the competition, open an issue on this repository.
+The issue should contain: 1) the team name 2) a URL to the tool and 3) the score on Dataset1 and Dataset2.

+The deadline for participating is July 14th, 11:59pm AoE.

 ## The winners

 Hall of fame: